easytarget/PrintPy2040/microPython/README.md

 * Flash with the Firmware in the 'Firmware' folder.
   * ..or a later firmware from the main MicroPython site
   * the version in this repo is the Firmware I have tested with
-* You want to be sitting at the REPL console in your environement; eg:
+* After sucessfully flashing you should be sitting at the REPL console of the device in your environement; eg:
 ```python
   MicroPython v1.24.0 on 2024-10-25; Raspberry Pi Pico with RP2040
   Type "help()" for more information.
   >>>
 ```
 # Installing:
-Upload the whole of this folder ('micropython') and ('micropython/fonts') onto the root of your device.
+Upload the whole of this folder ('micropython') onto the root of your device; and ('micropython/fonts') as a folder on the device.
-* The 'Firmware' folder should not be copied; it just contains the latest reference firmware;
+* The 'Firmware' folder should not be copied; the README does not need copying euther.
-  * This is the firmware I am using and have tested with, from the main download site.
-  * There is no 'precompiled firmware' available for PrintPy2040.

 ## Initial Configuration:
 Copy `config-default.py` to 'config.py` on the device.